 Some of the most iconic sites on the Jurassic Coast can be found near the village of West Lulworth, which lies on the Isle of Purbeck.
 Spectacular Lulworth Cove, a short walk from the village, is a beautiful crescent shape, bordered by a pebble beach, with a backdrop of dramatically-crumpled Jurassic rock strata.
 The Cove is a popular area for snorkelling and diving.

-The excellent Heritage Centre is well worth a visit, with exhibits and hands-on activities explaining how this beautiful section of coastline has evolved over millions of years.
+The excellent Visitor Centre is well worth a visit, with exhibits and hands-on activities explaining how this beautiful section of coastline has evolved over millions of years.
 It also details the diverse range of wildlife in the area, including the Lulworth Skipper butterfly, first discovered here in 1832.